-'Lord of the Dance' to open in London's West End with its star as fears over an injury to Michael Flatley are eliminated.
+'Lord of the Dance' to open in London's West End as fears over an injury to Michael Flatley are eliminated.

 Brian O'Connell talks to the Lord of the Dance during the final rehearsal for the opening show about the forthcoming stint at the London Coliseum in the West End.
 Having recently recovered from a torn calf muscle injury Michael Flatley is looking forward to getting back on the stage saying,